Ochronosis

-Ochronosis is a syndrome caused by the accumulation of homogentisic acid in connective tissues.
-The condition was named after the yellowish (ocher-like) discoloration of the tissue seen on microscopic examination.
-Macroscopically, though, the affected tissues appear bluish-grey because of a light-scattering phenomenon known as the Tyndall effect.
-The condition is most often associated with alkaptonuria, but can occur from exogenous administration of phenol complexes such as hydroquinone.
-It was first described by Rudolf Virchow in 1865.
+Ochronosis is a medical condition characterized by the accumulation of homogentisic acid in connective tissues, leading to pigmentation changes.
+The term derives from the yellowish-brown (ocher-like) discoloration observed in histological samples.
+However, macroscopically, the affected tissues often appear bluish-grey due to the Tyndall effect, a phenomenon in which scattered light gives deeper-lying pigments a blue hue.

+Ochronosis is most commonly associated with the rare metabolic disorder alkaptonuria, a genetic condition involving homogentisic acid oxidase deficiency.
+It may also occur as an acquired condition, known as *exogenous ochronosis*, resulting from prolonged topical application or systemic exposure to certain phenol derivatives, particularly hydroquinone.

+The condition was first described by German pathologist Rudolf Virchow in 1865.

 Types

 The two types of ochronosis are endogenous and exogenous.
 The endogenous variety is an autosomal-recessive disease, known as alkaptonuria, that is caused by a lack of homogentisate oxidase enzyme.

 Exogenous ochronosis is an avoidable dermatitis that can be caused by the topical application of compounds such as hydroquinone or phenols.

 It was first seen in 1912, when a patient who used phenol on a leg ulcer was found by Beddard and Plumtre to have this condition.

 Hydroquinone-induced exogenous ochronosis was found in 1975 by Findlay, who observed the condition in patients who used skin lightening creams containing the compound.

 The three clinical stages of exogenous ochronosis are: